Pupil premium funding

 Secondary Pupil Premium Funding

 At the Academy we have chosen to invest in smaller class sizes for Maths, English, Science and Humanities lessons in the secondary school.
-In 2015-16 six forms of entry were divided into 8 teaching groups in each year, with the lower attaining groups in Maths and English comprising an average of 10-12 students.
+In 2016-17 six forms of entry were divided into 8 teaching groups in Years 8, 9 and 11, with the lower attaining groups in Maths and English comprising an average of 10-12 students.
 These smaller groups enabled the staff to differentiate and personalise the teaching of literacy and numeracy skills even more effectively, ensuring that students from socio-economically disadvantaged backgrounds were making the progress and achieving the levels required to excel across the curriculum.
-The cost of this initiative was approximately £280,000 for four year groups.
+In Years 7 and 10 the students were taught in 7 groups.
+This arrangement cost around £280,000.

 At Isaac Newton Academy, every student learns to play a Big Band instrument: the saxophone, trumpet, trombone, keyboard, drums or guitar.
 Every PP student has been provided with a brand new musical instrument to take home and to use exclusively for 3 years.
 The cost of the Year 7, 8 and 9 PP students’ Big Band instruments is approximately £35,000.